 12.5 An employee separated from the service of the employer for any reason prior to taking his/her vacation shall be compensated in a lump sum for the unused vacation he/she has accrued up to the time of separation at his/her current rate of pay.

-13.1 MEDICAL INSURANCE: Employees and their eligible dependents shall be entitled to comprehensive medical and hospital coverage in accordance with the provisions of the New Jersey State Health Benefits Program.
+13.1 MEDICAL INSURANCE: Commencing August 1, 2003 employees and their eligible dependents shall be entitled to comprehensive medical and hospital coverage in accordance with the provisions of the New Jersey State Health Benefits Program.
 Employees shall be afforded a choice from among the State Health Program’s plan offerings.

 13.1.1 Prescription drug coverage shall be offered to all employees and their dependents in accordance with the freestanding prescription plan offered by the New Jersey State Health Plan.